TransDigm Group Inc.

 - The Aftermarket Flywheel: TransDigm acquires sole-source aerospace businesses and raises prices 5–8% annually on replacement parts.
 Airlines accept because the parts are a trivially small cost versus grounding a $200M aircraft.
 This pricing power compounds for the 25–30 year life of each airframe.

 - Serial Acquisition Compounding: Since 1993, TransDigm has acquired 90+ aerospace businesses, each selected for high sole-source aftermarket content.
-The acquisition playbook is repeatable and the pipeline of private aerospace suppliers remains deep.
+The acquisition playbook is repeatable and the pipeline of private aerospace suppliers remains deep — Jet Parts Engineering, Victor Sierra, and the pending Prince & Izant deal continue the pattern.

 Ten Moats Verdict